top of page

 In January 2015 she was invited by the City of Edmonton to display her river valley art series at the Wintercities conference at the Shaw conference centre.
 Lori was on City Tv in March to promote an upcoming show with the Night of Artists at the Enjoy Centre.
 In July she was at the Artwalk for her second time and participated in an art show during the Taste of Edmonton outside of the Winspear.
 In August 2015 Lori was chosen by the Daffodil Gallery for a carry-over exhibit from her display at the Artwalk.

-Lori's works are in private collections in Canada and the United States, Europe and Australia.
+Lori's works are in private collections in Canada and the United States, Europe and Australia and New Zealand.
 Lori welcomes commissions of any suited subject matter.

 She is inspired by nature, travel, and always looking for beauty and inspiration in everyday life.
 It is Lori's life's goal to bring happiness and joy into the world, through her art.

-Her work is available directly through her website, at the Edmonton Arts Council's store at Churchill Square and on Etsy Canada.
+Her work is available directly through her website's online store; at the Edmonton Arts Council's store at Churchill Square and on Etsy Canada.

 bottom of page